thuml/AutoTimes/README.md

 ## In-context Forecasting

-AutoTimes can utilize the instructions or demonstrations of time series.
-Consequently, we propose in-context forecasting.
-Based on the zero-shot forecasting scenario, we uniformly select the first time series from the target domain as the demonstration and adopt it as the prompt.
+AutoTimes can utilize the instructions in time series, where we propose in-context forecasting.
+Based on the zero-shot forecasting scenario, we uniformly select forecasting demonstration from the target domain and adopt it as the prompt.
 The composed “time series sentence” is fed into our forecaster for the prediction of the lookback window.

 <p align="center">
 <img src="./figures/in-context.png" alt="" align=center />